MichaelShires/chemSolver/README.md

 This is a program created for the final project of CMPEN 351: Microprocessors at Penn State - World Campus in the summer of 2023.
 Overall I had a lot of fun with this project, and although it's still kind of buggy I'm pleased with how it turned out.
 The framework being used here is the basis for the [MathHelper](https://www.github.com/MichaelShires/MathHelper) project.

+I think one major lesson this project taught me was that to make a computer do something, you have to know *exactly* how to do it.
+I spent quite a bit of time trying to figure out how to break down this problem, and I realized I had set up a fairly daunting task - to accomplish this I had to create a library to manage, reduce and solve a system of linear equations of unknown size.
+But once the steps started to come together, it was really gratifying to watch the project come together.

 ## Major Steps

 1. First, it determines the number of reactants and products, and creates an array of the appropriate size for both.